 The Short List

-What are they?
-The Headphones 700 are the company’s new flagship noise-canceling headphones and they have a host of modern features that the QuietComfort 35 Series II lack, including a new transparency mode, customizable noise canceling, swipe gestures for playback and USB-C charging.
-Aside from the completely new design, the biggest upgrade is a six-microphone array that enables the Headphones 700 to be, by far and away, the best noise-canceling headphones for phone calls.
+Released in June 2019, the Headphones 700 are the company’s new flagship noise-canceling headphones.
+They have a number of modern features that the QuietComfort 35 Series II lack, including a new transparency mode, customizable noise canceling, swipe gestures for playback and USB-C charging.
+Aside from the completely new design, the biggest upgrade is a six-microphone array that enables the Headphones 700 to be, by far and away, the best noise-canceling headphones for making phone or video calls.

 Most Comfortable: Bose QuietComfort 35 Series II